 TWO NSW TECHNOLOGY PROJECTS TAKE OUT TOP TWO ENGINEERING PLACES AT NATIONAL FAIR AND THEN DOMINATE INTERNATIONAL FAIR

 Innovations and Engineering Design is a new title for a relatively new and highly successful category.
 27 of the 54 national finalists in the first six years of the Engineering category of the national BHP Billiton Foundation Science and Engineering Awards (BHPBFSEA) came from the Working Technologically category of the STANSW Young Scientist Award.
 In February 2018, two NSW HSC Design and Technology students took out 1st and 2nd place in the Engineering category of the national 2018 BHP Billiton Foundation Science and Engineering Fair and then went on to represent Australia at the 2018 Intel International Science and Engineering Fair held in Pittsburgh.
-Callum and Declan Predavec from Mosman High School will be travelling with the BPBSEA team.
-They will be joined by two students in the Young Scientist team who will also be presenting Technology projects.
-Of special note was our only HSC Design & Technology entrant Maddison King, from Meriden School, who performed well in her HSC Design & Technology as well as gaining an all-expenses trip to the US.
-View a special report on two of our technology projects aired on Sunrise 19th January 2017.
+At ISEF, Oliver Nicholls from Barker College took out the top STEM prize for school students in the world.
+Oliver was awarded the Gordon E. Moore Award for USD $75,000, in recognition of his autonomous robotic window cleaner being the most outstanding and innovative project at the fair and possessing the greatest potential impact for revolutionising its’ particular field of work.

 A NEW AND EXCITING COMPETITION FOR TECHNOLOGY TEACHERS

-We are very pleased to promote the Institute of Industrial Arts Technology Education (IIATE) who are sponsoring the Models category for 2016 – 2018, opening the door to technology students and teachers taking part in the Young Scientist Awards.
-Our Models category has ideally suited Technology, Design and Technology, Science and Technology (K-6), Industrial Technology, Graphics Technology and Engineering Studies teachers and students, so it has been a natural step for IIATE to come on board to sponsor and promote the IIATE Models and Innovation Awards.
+We are very pleased to promote the Institute of Industrial Arts Technology Education (IIATE) who have been sponsoring the Technology & Engineering category since 2016, opening the door to technology students and teachers taking part in the Young Scientist Awards.
+Our Technology & Engineering category has ideally suited Technology, Design and Technology, Industrial Technology, Graphics Technology and Engineering Studies teachers and students, so it has been a natural step for IIATE to come on board to sponsor and promote the IIATE Innovations and Engineering Design Awards.

 CAN YOU REMEMBER THE MYDA AWARDS?

-Well, the IIATE Models and Innovation Awards is very similar in its structure and criteria.
-The Institute of Industrial Arts Technology Education (IIATE) are looking for projects where the students have designed and constructed an innovative device or application that is an original application of technology that solves a need or problem.
+Well, the IIATE Innovations and Engineering Design Awards and the OSHClub Inventions and Innovations Awards are very similar in their structure and criteria.
+The Institute of Industrial Arts Technology Education (IIATE) and OSHClub are looking for projects where the students have designed and constructed an innovative device or application that is an original application of technology that solves a need or problem.
 It can be a new or improved device or process that clearly incorporates a technological idea or concept.
 ICT-based projects in a technological context are also eligible.
-The innovative device or application is to be presented as a working scaled or full-scaled model of a innovative device or application that you design and build, with an accompanying logbook or folio documenting background research and the design process, from brainstorming to final design, through construction to final product, testing and evaluation.
+The innovative device or application is to be presented as a working scaled or full-scaled prototype of an invention or innovative device or application that you design and build, with an accompanying design folio or logbook documenting background research and the design process, from brainstorming to final design, through construction to final product, testing and evaluation.

-The significant and welcome difference between the IIATE Models and Innovation Awards and the Minister’s Young Designers Awards is that it is open to students in Kindergarten right through to HSC students submitting their major projects in their respective Technology course and hoping to be selected for DesignTECH.
-The other significant difference is that finalists in the IIATE Models and Innovation Awards can go on to represent NSW at the national 2018 BHP Science and Engineering Awards and can also represent Australia at the Intel International Science and Engineering Fair to be held in Pittsburgh, May 2018 (see Big Picture).
-It is interesting to note that since we commenced the Models category in 2012, ten of the our eighteen selected ISEF finalists have designed and built an innovative device or application.
+The significant and welcome difference between these current awards and the old Minister’s Young Designers Awards is that they are open to students in Kindergarten right through to HSC students submitting their major projects in their respective Technology course and hoping to be selected for NESA’s Shape showcase.
+The other significant difference is that finalists in these awards can go on to represent NSW at the national 2019 BHP Billiton Foundation Science and Engineering Awards and Year 9-12 students can also represent Australia at the Intel International Science and Engineering Fair to be held in Phoenix, May 2019 (see Big Picture).
+It is interesting to note that since we commenced the Technology & Engineering category in 2012, thirteen of the our twenty-five selected ISEF finalists have designed and built an innovative device or application.

 There are cash prizes for the best entries in each of the age sections at state level.